 - Student safety issues (cameras, blue lights, etc.)

-- General Information regarding Public Safety resources and policies is available in the Public Safety section of this website.
+- General information regarding Public Safety resources and policies is available in the Public Safety section of this website.

 Public Safety Concerns

 Contact Director of Public Safety at [email protected] for assistance with directing concerns to the appropriate office or process.

 Student Services Concerns

 Contact: Kathy Scoville, [email protected]

 - Privacy (e.g., FERPA violations)